AsafUl/hello-world/README.md

 # hello-world
 This is going to be my first repository on github.
 Hopefully, many more will follow in the coming years.
+My name is Asaf and I am a student of applied Chemistry and  Chemical Engineering.
+I am interested in coding as I believe it will be useful to simulate Chemical and Biological Systems.
+I also have some other ideas that I would like to try out, but for now, this will have to do.
+My favorite languages are Python(obviously! ) and sql.
+I also know HTML, CSS and a little bit of Javascript.
+I am currently learning Java and R, Java to design android apps and R to analyze data(though I can do it in Python, but not that well).
+I plan to learn C next.